Dark and visible matter distribution in Coma cluster: theory vs observations: Zero acceleration sphere and mean velocity dispersion

-If instead of the discrete cosmology approach the Schwarzschild-de Sitter one is applied (see, e.g., \cite{Chernin}), then in the above and following formulae we should simply put $\Omega_M \equiv 0$, thus disregarding the contribution of matter.
+If instead of the discrete cosmology approach the Schwarzschild-de Sitter one is applied (see \citep{Chernin}), then in the above and following formulae we should simply put $\Omega_M \equiv 0$, thus disregarding the contribution of matter (see also \citep{IJMPD} for the different argumentation).
 However, according to the resent observations, matter contributes approximately 30\% into the total balance (dark energy/$\Lambda$-term gives another 70\%).
 Hence, dropping the contribution of matter corresponds to a decrease in accuracy of 30 percent.
 At the present, we are entering the era of precision cosmology.
 Therefore, future observations can reveal these discrepancies.